 College biology or its equivalent is a prerequisite to graduate from the Tufts MPH program.
 Students who have not met this requirement are usually expected to take an equivalent course by the end of their first fall semester.
 As Tufts MPH students, the 0.5 credit Public Health Biology course offered each fall satisfies this requirement.
 You can also enroll at another college or university and take an undergraduate level biology course before the end of your first fall semester.

-Presented in partnership with Vermont Law School, this program offers a specialized credential, focused training, and flexibility: Students can choose to concentrate on environmental, energy, or food & agriculture law.
+Presented in partnership with Vermont Law School, this program offers several specialized advanced degree credentials, focused training, and flexibility: Students can choose masters concentrations in environmental protection, energy, or food & agriculture law.